7 Referral Email Templates for More Word-of-Mouth Referrals

 [Website]

-Pro tip: Customer relationship management (CRM) software like HubSpot and Pipedrive let you design and store referral email templates so your whole team can use them.
+Pro tip: Customer relationship management (CRM) systems like HubSpot let you design and store referral email templates so your entire team can use them.
 The templates can be automatically personalized based on current customer data stored in the CRM database, making it easy to send referral email requests in bulk that still feel personal to the recipient.

 6. Email Template for Asking Members of Your Networking Groups for Referrals

-This referral email template can be used to send to members of your professional networking organizations, such as your Chamber of Commerce or leadshare groups.
-Leadshare groups are organizations where business owners or representatives meet each month to network and exchange leads.
-There is a cap of one member per industry vertical per group, which gives each member exclusivity on referrals.
+Use a sales referral email template when reaching out to members of your professional networking organizations, such as your Chamber of Commerce or leadshare groups.
+Leadshare groups are organizations where business owners or representatives meet monthly to network and exchange leads.
+There is a cap of one member per industry vertical, per group, which gives each member exclusivity on referrals.

 Hi [member’s name],